mholttech/devcontainer-features/README.md

 You can now test this out for yourself.
 This should work natively in Windows as well as inside of your Ubuntu WSL instance.
 I recommend using WSL for all repositories due to a variety of issues with mounting local paths into containers.
 See [here](https://docs.docker.com/desktop/troubleshoot/topics/#topics-for-windows), [here](https://github.com/docker/for-win/issues/6742), [here](https://github.com/microsoft/WSL/issues/873) & [here](https://github.com/microsoft/WSL/issues/4197).

 1. Open repository in VSCode and then tell VSCode to open in Dev Container.
+2. Copy the `nodecerts.pem` file created in Section 1 into `.devcontainer/nodecerts.pem`
 2. You can verify it succeeded by running `terraform --version`, which is the single feature being installed by this repo.